tofusoup429/camera/README.md

 | captureImage | ()=>string | Take photo of still image on video stream |
 | imageData | string | The result of captureImage |

+3.Simple usages
+* working on...

 ### 2.MobileCameraFullScreen
+* workig on...